your adventure in

 Co-op and internships are optional

 1. These university requirements will add to the minimum credits of the program unless the university-approved courses are also allowed by the department to meet other course requirements within the degree program.
-U.S. diversity and international perspectives courses may not be taken Pass/Not Pass.
+U.S. cultures and communities and international perspectives courses may not be taken Pass/Not Pass.

 2. Choose from department approved list.